Political positions of Susan Collins: Economic issues

 Collins argued that the Congressional Budget Office report predicting 500,000 jobs lost if the minimum wage was increased to $10.10 also said that an increase to $9.00 would only lead to 100,000 jobs lost, but the argument did not persuade her fellow centrists.
 She said, "I'm confident that the votes are not there to pass a minimum wage increase up to $10.10; therefore it seems to me to make sense for senators on both sides of the aisle to get together and see if we can come up with a package that would help low-income families with [sic] causing the kind of job loss that the Congressional Budget Office has warned against."

 Collins opposed cutting the tax rate for income earners making more than $1 million a year and also opposed eliminating the estate tax.
 She stated that she did not see a need to eliminate the estate tax.
 She was also one of two Republicans to vote with Democrats against budget cuts.

-In December 2017, Collins voted to pass the 2017 Republican tax plan.
+In December 2017, Collins voted for the 2017 Republican tax plan.
 The bill would greatly reduce corporate taxes, reduce taxes for some individuals but increase them for other individuals by removing some popular deductions, and increase the deficit.
 The bill also repealed the individual mandate of the Affordable Care Act, leaving 13 million Americans uninsured and raising premiums by an estimated additional 10% per year.
 After the vote, Collins said that she received assurances from congressional leaders that they would pass legislation intended to mitigate some of the adverse effects of the repeal of the individual mandate.
 When asked how she could vote for a bill that would raise the deficit by an estimated $1 trillion (over ten years) after having railed against the deficit during the Obama administration, Collins insisted that the tax plan would not raise the deficit.
 She said she had been advised in this determination by economists Glenn Hubbard, Larry Lindsey, and Douglas Holtz-Eakin, but Hubbard and Holtz-Eakin later denied stating that the plan would not increase the deficit.

 In March 2018, Collins and fellow Maine senator Angus King introduced the Northern Border Regional Commission Reauthorization Act, a bill that would bolster the Northern Border Regional Commission and was included in the 2018 United States farm bill.
 In June 2019, when Collins and King announced the Northern Border Regional Commission (NBRC) would award grant funding to the University of Maine, the senators called the funding an investment in the forest economy of Maine that would "help those who have relied on this crucial sector for generations" and "bolster efforts by UMaine to open more opportunities in rural communities."